 On Tuesday, 4 April, the Marshfield was finally hauled out of her dock and into the River Mersey.

-It has been suggested that this fear was simply an excuse to avoid carrying a black woman among the ship’s company.
-There seems to be no basis for this speculation: Jane’s race had proven no barrier to her participation in the Church and her travel to Liverpool with the rest of the Saints.
+This explanation for Jane’s removal from the company appears to be genuine, and not an excuse to avoid carrying a black woman among the passengers.
+Jane’s race had proven no barrier to her participation in the Church and her travel to Liverpool with the rest of the Saints.
 The year before, a Mormon company aboard the International, sailing from Liverpool to New Orleans, had conducted 48 baptisms in a large vat on the ship’s deck – three of those baptisms had been of black crew members, with no recorded murmuring by any white member aboard.
-English Latter-day Saints seemingly did not bear the racial animosity of some American Latter-day Saints.
+English Latter-day Saints seemingly did not bear the racial animosity of most Americans.

 Jane stayed in Liverpool as elders in the Liverpool mission office debated what should be done with her.
-At last, they decided to refund to her the £10 she had paid (without, evidently, giving her any of the expected assistance from the PEF), and put her aboard the Anglo-Saxon, sailing on 17 April for the port of Montreal, safely out of the reaches of American slavery.
-A recapitulation of the season’s emigration published later in the Millennial Star tallies the numbers of Saints who emigrated by the various ships used by the Church that year.
-A lone “1,” in a line for “Miscellaneous Ships,” for a passenger whose passage was paid “otherwise” than by the PEF, represents Jane Hunter.6
+At last, they decided to refund to her the £10 she had paid (without, so far as is known, giving her any of the expected assistance from the PEF), and put her aboard the Anglo-Saxon, sailing on 17 April for the port of Montreal, safely out of the reaches of American slavery.
+A recapitulation of the emigration published in the Millennial Star at the end of the season tallies the numbers of Saints who emigrated by the various ships used by the Church that year.
+A lone “1,” in a line for “Miscellaneous Ships,” for a passenger whose passage was paid by the PEF.7

 So Jane sailed from Liverpool, heading toward a country where she knew no one, without the leadership of a returning elder who understood ships and trains and wagon companies, aboard a ship with no other Latter-day Saints.
 When she reached Quebec, she was on her own to support herself, without family, without friends, until she could continue her travels.
 She was on her own to find her way west, or to reconnect with the Saints on the frontier.
 The next phase of research into her life will be to search for some trace of her presence in Canada.